BENEFIT VALUATIONS INCLUDE:

 Don't Be Fooled By Other Advertisements

 Pensions are by far one of the two most complicated properties divided in family law and they account for vast majority of significant errors.
 Oftentime these errors are only discovered when the employee or his/her spouse begins receiving benefits.
 A big surprise at retirement will have the most devastating impact.
 Spouses receiving alimony cannot learn they were short changed because alimony frequently ends at retirement and the pension income is intended to substitute for the income they lost.
-The participant spouse planning to retire will be extremely unhappy to learn that he or she cannot because the sharing spouse receives far more than originally thought.
+The participant spouse planning to retire will be extremely unhappy to learn that he or she cannot because the sharing spouse receives far more than originally thought or that they should have under family law.

 Accrued pensions include various optional forms of benefit some of which typically include non-marital portions, that once elected, will be paid to the sharing spouse.
 Unless proper valuation is performed the sharing spouse will receive far more than half the benefit.
 Subsidies can comprise more than half the benefit.
 Some subsidies are marital property while others should not be.
 Divisions should limit divisible benefits earned at the date of filing.
 Attorneys unfamiliar with pension often don't have a clue how to restrict what is shared.
 Aggressive "experts" oftentime assist in settling cases dividing far more than half and the other side wasn't protected because they failed to retain a qualified expert.
 It is more often than not too late to correct these errors after the parties enter settlement agreements or try the matter in court.
 Only actuaries fully understand these benefits and are qualified to address marital portions.
 We are licensed by Congress and designed plans ourselves and advised employers on compliance issues.